Major intrinsic proteins: Major Intrinsic Protein

 The Major Intrinsic Protein (MIP) of the human lens of the eye (Aqp0), after which the MIP family was named, represents about 60% of the protein in the lens cell.
 In the native form, it is an aquaporin (AQP), but during lens development, it becomes proteolytically truncated.
 The channel, which normally houses 6-9 water molecules, becomes constricted so only three remain, and these are trapped in a closed conformation.
 These truncated tetramers form intercellular adhesive junctions (head to head), yielding a crystalline array that mediates lens formation with cells tightly packed as required to form a clear lens.
 Lipids crystallize with the protein.
 Ion channel activity has been shown for Aquaporins 0, 1, and 6, Drosophila 'Big Brain' (bib) and plant Nodulin-26.
 Roles of aquaporins in human cancer have been reviewed as have their folding pathways.
 AQPs may act as transmembrane osmosensors in red cells, secretory granules and microorganisms.
-MIP superfamly proteins and variations of their selectivity filters have been reviewed.
+MIP superfamily proteins and variations of their selectivity filters have been reviewed.